mpi-advance/MPIPCL/README.md

 - `SET`: How many internal messages to group external partitions into.
 Only used if `PMODE=HARD` or if no `MPI_Info` object is supplied.
     - Must be a positive integer greater than or equal to 1.

 If `MPI_INFO_NULL` is provided, or the keys are not set, then the library defaults to `PMODE=HARD` and `SET=1`.
-This results in a single internal message containing all the partitions.
+This results in a single internal message containing all the partitions that will only be sent once all user-facing partitions (the number provided to the `MPIP_Psend_init` call) have been marked as ready.

 # MPIPCL API